HansSCHR/tulip_project/README.md

 1) Run Tulip.

-2) Load dataset : In the "File" tab, select "Open" and choose the dataset file "ecoliK12_etd.tlpx"
+2) Load file : In the "File" tab, select "Open" and choose the file "results.tlpx".

+The script is already launched.
+You can see it in the "Python IDE" window.
-3) Open "Python IDE" on the left sidebar.
+To open it, tape on the button "Python IDE" on the left sidebar.

-4) Load script : choose "Load" and select the script "script.py".

-5) Run script : choose the display logo bottom left window.

 ## Built With